-But it's not just coaches and fans that are anxiously awaiting the results of the tournament.
+As advancing teams prepare for the next round of the NCAA College Basketball Tournament, it's not just team coaches and fans who are anxiously awaiting the results of upcoming games.
 Employers are also wondering how all the hype and excitement surrounding the tournament will impact their operations and employee productivity levels.

-Last year Smithsonian.com estimated that more than 60 million Americans fill out a March Madness bracket each year.
-And outplacement ﬁrm Challenger, Gray & Christmas estimates that as many as 22 million Americans working in the private sector participate in pools conducted (either ofﬁcially or unofﬁcially) at their place of employment.
-The firm also contends that each hour these employees spend perfecting their brackets or watching games while at work will cost employers $552.6 million in lost employee productivity.
+According to outplacement ﬁrm Challenger, Gray, and Christmas, millions of Americans working in the private sector participate in pools conducted (either ofﬁcially or unofﬁcially) at their place of employment, and the ﬁrm contends that each hour these employees spend perfecting their brackets or watching games while at work will cost employers $13.3 billion in lost employee productivity.

-In the past we’ve covered how employers can combat losses in employee productivity.
-But while these numbers may have some employers itching to ban ofﬁce pools and the mention of March Madness altogether, G&A Partners’ director of Corporate HR Bonnie Scherry says “not so fast.”
+In the past, we’ve covered how employers can combat losses in employee productivity.
+But while some employers might itch to ban ofﬁce pools and the mention of March Madness altogether, G&A Partners’ director of Corporate HR Bonnie Scherry says “not so fast.”

-“While some employers may experience a dip in employee productivity during March Madness, there are certainly beneﬁts for organizations who take advantage of the possible opportunities to increase employee engagement during the tournament,” Scherry said.
+All of this, Sherry says, is in the name of employee engagement and “there are certainly beneﬁts for organizations who take advantage of the increase in employee engagement during the tournament.”

 - Equal chances of winning, regardless of your place on the organizational chart

-- Giving all locations a chance to get involved
+- Employees at all business locations can get involved

-“Employers should ask themselves whether they want to be known as the company that tells their employees they can’t participate in March Madness activities,” Scherry advises.
-“In the end, employees will still watch the games on their phones or tablets whether their employers approve or not, just like many employees still access social media sites even though they’ve been instructed not to do so.”
+“Employers should ask themselves whether they want to be known as the company that tells their employees they can’t participate in March Madness activities,” she advises.
+“In the end, employees will still watch the games on their phones or tablets whether their employers approve or not, just like many employees still access social media sites even though they’ve been instructed not to.”

-G&A Partners, one of the nation’s leading professional employer organizations (PEO), has been helping entrepreneurs grow their businesses, take better care of their employees and enjoy a higher quality of life for over 20 years.
-By providing proven solutions and technology in the areas of HR compliance, employee benefits, payroll administration and workplace safety, G&A alleviates the burden of tedious administrative tasks and allows business owners to focus their time, talent and energy on growing their company.
-Learn more about how G&A Partners can help your business by calling 1-800-253-8562 or schedule a free business consultation.
+G&A Partners, one of the nation’s leading professional employer organizations (PEO), has been helping entrepreneurs grow their businesses, take better care of their employees, and enjoy a higher quality of life for more than 25 years.
+To learn more about how G&A Partners can help your business, schedule a consultation with one of our knowledgeable business advisors.